HoussineMehnik/UE4-EditorScriptingToolsPlugin/README.md

 ## What is Editor Scripting Tools Plugin ?

-Editor Scripting Tools is an ue4 editor plugin providing a set of tools and utilities allowing to extend and customize some part the unreal editor using Blueprints.
+Editor Scripting Tools is an ue4 editor plugin providing a set of tools and utilities allowing to extend and customize some parts the unreal editor using Blueprints.

 ## What are the current available Utilities and Features ?